crystal-lang/crystal/_gitbook/syntax_and_semantics/visibility.md

 greet # undefined local variable or method 'greet'
 ```

-This allows you to define helper methods in a file that will only be konwn in that file.
+This allows you to define helper methods in a file that will only be known in that file.